johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.1 Flying the Traffic Pattern and Go-Arounds.md

 	2. Should do a [[GUMPS]] check on downwind, and may consider a [[Final Check When Turning Final]]
 	3. Power, Airspeed, and Config for your aircraft in [[Aircraft Gait Charts]]^[If you're unsure what power settings to use, consider this [[Tip on Choosing Pattern Speeds]]]
 	4. Descending when tower delays base turn
+	5. How to tell where you're gliding to
 8. [[Palo Alto Airport|Palo Alto]] specifics worth knowing
 	1. Pattern altitude: 800' on east side, 1000' on west side
 	2. Entering Pattern